 Q. Am I eligible to receive a federal student aid if I had a loan discharged due to total and permanent disability?

 If you had a prior loan discharged due to a total and permanent disability and wish to take out another federal student loan or wish to receive a TEACH grant, you must submit the following.

 - A certification from your physician that the borrower has the ability to engage in substantial gainful activity.

 - A signed statement acknowledging that the new federal student loan or TEACH Grant service obligation can’t later be discharged for any present impairment unless it deteriorates so that the borrower is again totally and permanently disabled.
-(Please contact the Financial Aid Office to obtain a copy of this statement).
+(Please contact LMU Financial Aid to obtain a copy of this statement).

 If you are in the three-year post-discharge monitoring period:

 - You must resume payment on the discharged loan before receipt of the new loan or TEACH grant and provide our office with proof from your loan servicer that you have resumed repayment.

 - If you received a discharge based on a determination from the VA, you are not required to resume payment on the discharged loan.

 If a defaulted loan was conditionally discharged and then reinstated: